Cigna is here to support you.

 - 5-10 minute virtual consultations with health care providers (not vendors), regardless of diagnosis

-Employees can get started with virtual care by contacting their PCP.
+Employees can get started with virtual care by contacting their Primary Care Physician (PCP).
 If their PCP is not offering virtual care visits, they can log in to their myCigna account to find a virtual care provider.

 Cigna is prepared to ensure we can meet the medication needs of our customers.
 Our sourcing teams map the origins of drug products around the globe and allow us to monitor supplies and adjust our inventory procurement to mitigate shortages.
 We have been monitoring this situation, and have made adjustments to our procurement to ensure we have adequate inventories to meet demand.